pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 the files of the *Library Journal* report a prolonged controversy.
-The most active work in cost analysis has been applied to the study of cataloguing cost---the cost of {% include pagebreak.html canvas=28 %} putting the book on the shelves.
+The most active work in cost analysis has been applied to the study of cataloguing cost---the cost of&nbsp;{%- include pagebreak.html canvas=28 -%}&nbsp;putting the book on the shelves.
 The figures which seem best attested are those of the University of California---$.72 per book.
 Mr. Paul North Rice, a specialist in cooperative cataloguing, thinks that the